SCRT-HQ/VaporShell/docs/glossary/Add-VSCodeCommitRepositoryRepositoryTrigger.md

 ```

 ### -CustomData
-Any custom data associated with the trigger that will be included in the information sent to the target of the trigger.
+Any custom data associated with the trigger to be included in the information sent to the target of the trigger.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-codecommit-repository-repositorytrigger.html#cfn-codecommit-repository-repositorytrigger-customdata
 PrimitiveType: String